 The FFHI is housed in the new Robert Mondavi Institute complex and is composed of a multi-disciplinary group of scientists producing work that explores many facets of human health and personalized nutrition.

-and the aim to foster collaborations throughout the UC Davis community while also creating partnerships with other research institutions and industry leaders.
+Director Dr. J. Bruce German and the FFHI Leadership Team aim to foster collaborations throughout the UC Davis community while also creating partnerships with other research institutions and industry leaders.

-The Associate Directors work with FFHI researchers and affiliates on a range of issues, including discovering the ways in whichguides the establishment of the , improving through personalized education, collaborating with , developing , and leading designed to support FFHI research and provide to UC Davis undergraduate students.
+The Associate Directors work with FFHI researchers and affiliates on a range of issues, including discovering the ways in which human milk guides the establishment of the gastroinestinal microbiota, improving children’s health through personalized education, collaborating with international research labs and scientists, developing strategic industry partnerships, and leading human studies designed to support FFHI research and provide mentorship and training opportunities to UC Davis undergraduate students.

 To build the scientific understanding of how diet affects health, to create the technologies that can measure it and the education to guide individuals to know their own health and to improve it.